Osmotic power: Pressure-retarded osmosis

 One method to utilize salinity gradient energy is called pressure-retarded osmosis.
 In this method, seawater is pumped into a pressure chamber that is at a pressure lower than the difference between the pressures of saline water and fresh water.
 Freshwater is also pumped into the pressure chamber through a membrane, which increase both the volume and pressure of the chamber.
 As the pressure differences are compensated, a turbine is spun, providing kinetic energy.
 This method is being specifically studied by the Norwegian utility Statkraft, which has calculated that up to 2.85 GW would be available from this process in Norway.
-Statkraft has built the world's first prototype PRO power plant on the Oslo fjord which was opened by Princess Mette-Marit of Norway on November 24, 2009.
+Statkraft has built the world's first prototype PRO power plant on the Oslo fjord which was opened on November 24, 2009.
 It aimed to produce enough electricity to light and heat a small town within five years by osmosis.
 At first, it did produce a minuscule 4 kilowatts – enough to heat a large electric kettle, but by 2015 the target was 25 megawatts – the same as a small wind farm.
 In January 2014 however Statkraft announced not to continue this pilot.

-Statkraft found that with existing technology, the salt gradient was not high enough to be economic, which other studies have agreed on.
+Statkraft found that with existing technology, the salt gradient was not high enough to be economic, which other studies have confirmed.
 Higher salt gradients can be found in geothermal brines and desalination plant brines, and SaltPower, a Danish company, is now building its first commercial plant with high salinity brine.
-There is perhaps more potential in integrating Pressure Retarded Osmosis as an operating mode of reverse osmosis, rather than a stand alone technology.
+There is perhaps more potential in integrating Pressure Retarded Osmosis as an operating mode of reverse osmosis, rather than a stand-alone technology.

 Reversed electrodialysis

 A second method being developed and studied is reversed electrodialysis or reverse dialysis, which is essentially the creation of a salt battery.
-This method was described by Weinstein and Leitz as “an array of alternating anion and cation exchange membranes can be used to generate electric power from the free energy of river and sea water.”
+This method was described by Weinstein and Leitz as "an array of alternating anion and cation exchange membranes can be used to generate electric power from the free energy of river and sea water."

 The technology related to this type of power is still in its infant stages, even though the principle was discovered in the 1950s.
 Standards and a complete understanding of all the ways salinity gradients can be utilized are important goals to strive for in order to make this clean energy source more viable in the future.